loveleif/backaboulder/content/en/courses.md

 # Courses

 ## Our courses are on hold right now, we are planning to start them after the summer.
 You can register interest and we will put you on the list.
 ## We will hold summer climbing school for two groups if we get enough participants: youth aged 7-10 and 11-14.
 The summer climbing school will be held mon-fri, 10-12 for the 7-10 year olds and 1230-1430 for the 11-14 year olds, at week 25-27 (more weeks if there is interest).
-It will cost 950 SEK for a week, it includes an instuctor.
+It will cost 950 SEK for a week, it includes an instuctor and climbing shoes.
 There will be around 6-9 participants in each group.
 ## Please contact us if you are interested, info@backaboulder.se, +46 (0)76 32 60 545.

 ## Kids climbing